Gladys Elphick: Early life and education

 Gladys Walters was born on 27 August 1904 in Adelaide, South Australia, the daughter of John Herbert Walters, gas-meter inspector, and Gertrude Adams.

 Her maternal great-grandmother was Kudnarto, who was known for having been the wife of a white man, Tom Adams, in the first approved mixed-race marriage in South Australia.
-She was descended from their son Tim, and was related to the family of Vince Copley on his mother's side, who was descended from his brother Tom.
+She was descended from their son Tim, and was related to the family of Vince Copley (and his siblings Winnie Branson and Josie Agius) on his mother's side, who was descended from his brother Tom.
 The families were close and Copley refers to "Aunty Glad" (actually his older cousin) many times throughout his memoir, The Wonder of Little Things.

 While still an infant of eight months, Gladys was taken to live with relations at Point Pearce Aboriginal mission on the Yorke Peninsula.
 There she attended the local school, and taught herself to play the organ.

 On leaving school at age twelve, she worked in Point Pearce's dairy.
 She married Walter Hughes, a shearer, in 1922.
 After her husband's death in 1937, she (then Gladys Hughes) moved to Adelaide, lived with her cousin Gladys O'Brien (mother of Lewis Yarlupurka O'Brien), and worked as a domestic servant.
 She then worked at the Islington Railway Workshops in Adelaide's northern suburbs during World War II creating shells and other munitions.

 She married Frederick Elphick, a soldier, in 1940.